icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_bldc_position/doc_quickstart/quickstart.rst

 To start with the motion profile generation first you need to define the control limits.
 Please call the ``init_position_profile_limits`` for that.
 After that you can call the profile positioning controller ``set_profile_position`` that takes as input the desired profile parameters and the target position and executes the motion profile.

 You can get the positioning feedback buy calling the ``get_position`` method.
-In this demo application you can use XScope to monitor the feedback in realtime.
+In this demo application you can use XScope to monitor the feedback in real-time.